Message from the Director of the Department

 Scope of Target diseases

-The “Cancer Genomic Medicine Unit” offers caner genomic testing to cancer patients, who have completed standard therapy and in feasible conditions for anticancer agents.
+The “Cancer Precision Medicine ” offers caner genomic testing to cancer patients, who have completed standard therapy and in feasible conditions for anticancer agents.
 Cancer genomic profiling is considered based on a referral from doctors at local medical institutions or Okayama University Hospital.
-See “Cancer Genomic Medicine Unit” for more details.
+See “Cancer Precision Medicine” for more details.

 Features and Description of medical care

-The “Genetic Counseling Unit” provides genetic counseling conducted by appropriate genetic medicine specialist, such as oncologist (for familial adult-onset syndromes), obstetrician (for preconception or prenatal counseling) and so on.
+The “Clinical Genomics” provides genetic counseling conducted by appropriate genetic medicine specialist, such as oncologist (for familial adult-onset syndromes), obstetrician (for preconception or prenatal counseling) and so on.
 Supporting the patient in decision-making and coping are essential components of genetic counseling.
 We therefore provide accurate genetic information and offer psychological and social support before and after genetic testing so that better decisions can be made, such as by providing easy explanations and counseling for anxiety.

-The “Cancer Genomic Medicine Unit” investigates somatic changes of cancer genome using cancer tissues obtained from past surgery or biopsy.
+The “Cancer Precision Medicine” investigates somatic changes of cancer genome using cancer tissues obtained from past surgery or biopsy.
 Patients will be referred back to their physicians with candidates for sensitive agents for their optimal treatment that are tailored to patients’ tumors.

 Genomic profiling of cancer may reveal hereditable characteristics, therefore may reveal the genetic risk not only of patients but also their families.
 So that, both units at the Department of Clinical Genetics and Genomic Medicine work together to provide reliable genomic medicine from cancer prevention to treatment.